httpstergeek/carbonmine/README.md

 Prerequisites
 ---------
+* Graphite 9.x or Higher

-Splunk version 6.x or Higher
+* Splunk version 6.x or Higher

 You can download it [Splunk][splunk-download].
 And see the [Splunk documentation][] for instructions on installing and more.
 [Splunk]:http://www.splunk.com
 [Splunk documentation]:http://docs.splunk.com/Documentation/Splunk/latest/User
 [splunk-download]:http://www.splunk.com/download

 Installation instructions
 ---------